StephenKodua/onSale_App/README.md

 ### Description

-The application allows users to buy items put on sale from differnt shops and categories.
+The application allows users to buy items put on sale from different shops and categories.
 Users can also post their items for sale.

 ### App Evaluation